Abitur: Exams

 The Kultusministerkonferenz (KMK) of several states expanded the exams to scientific subjects and the social sciences.

-The physics and chemistry exams include an experiment that must be performed and analyzed.
+The structure of the exams vary by state, as education in Germany is managed by each state rather than by the federation.
+Basic level exams may last up to four hours, e.g. the basic level math exam in Hamburg, while Advanced level exams may last up to six hours.
+Oral exams can in many states be replaced by a presentation and a colloquium, taking a total of around 30 minutes.

 Scoring

-Each semester of a subject studied in the final two years yields up to 15 points for a student, where advanced courses count double.
-The final examinations each count quadruple.
+Each semester of a subject studied in the final two years yields up to 15 points for a student, where advanced courses may count double, depending on the state.

 The exact scoring system depends on the Bundesland in which one takes Abitur.
 Passing the Abitur usually requires a composite score of at least 50%.
 Students with a score below that minimum fail and do not receive an Abitur.
 There are some other conditions that the student also has to meet in order to receive the Abitur: taking mandatory courses in selected subject areas, and limits to the number of failing grades in core subjects.
 Finally, students often have the option of omitting some courses from their composite score if they have taken more courses than the minimum required.

 The best possible grade of 1.0 can be achieved if the score ranges between 823 and 900 points; the fraction of students achieving this score is normally only around 0.2%–3% even among the already selective population of Abitur candidates.
 Around 12%–30% of Abitur candidates achieve grades between 1.0 and 1.9.

 Statistics

 Historically, very few people received their Abitur in Germany because many attractive jobs did not require one.
 The number of persons holding the Abitur has steadily increased since the 1970s, and younger jobholders are more likely to hold the Abitur than older ones.
-The percentage of students qualified for tertiary education is still lower than the OECD average.Percentage of students graduating with Abitur or FHR (Studienberechtigtenquote):Percentage of 'jobholders' holding Hauptschulabschluss, Realschulabschluss or Abitur in Germany:
+The percentage of students qualified for tertiary education is still lower than the OECD average.

+Percentage of students graduating with Abitur or FHR (Studienberechtigtenquote):

+Percentage of 'jobholders' holding Hauptschulabschluss, Realschulabschluss or Abitur in Germany:

-The International Abitur
+International Abitur

 The International Abitur is offered at schools outside Germany that are accredited by the German government.
 The five Abitur exams (three written exams and two oral exams) are in the following subjects: German literature, European history or economics or mathematics or a natural science or a language.
 In February of senior year (grade 12), all students take the written examinations for the German International Abitur in three subjects including German.
 In late spring, students have mandatory oral examinations in two subjects, which are overseen by a German educational official.
 The final GPA includes grades from both junior and senior years, as well as for the five Abitur exams.
 The final diploma that students receive after successful completion of these exams allows them to qualify for admission to universities in Germany.